Picasso004/ScoreDoc/README.md

 # ScoreDoc

-ScoreDoc is a web application designed to find the most relevants documents in a set of documents based on some keywords.
+ScoreDoc is a web application designed to find the most relevants documents in a set of documents based on imput keywords.

 The DRS system has a wide range of potential applications and can be utilized by various sectors and industries.
 Some possible real-time applications of the system include:
 - Human Resources: Candidates' profile matching for specific positions, allowing recruiters to easily identify the most suitable applicants.